OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 * Create your networks using the ``ovswitch`` driver, :ref:`see above <openvswitch>`.
 * Make sure that the NIC model is set to ``virtio``.
 This setting can be added as a default in ``/etc/one/vmm_exec/vmm_exec_kvm.conf``.

-You can verify that the VMs are using the vhost interface by looking at their domain definition in the host.
+You can verify that the VMs are using the vhost interface by looking at their domain definition in the Host.
 You should see something like:

 .. code:: bash